 CUDA C++/PTX intrinsics#

-When no tile primitive covers what you need, two escape hatches reach the hardware directly: call a backend intrinsic (the T.cuda.* / T.ptx.* namespaces from tvm.backend.cuda), or inline raw CUDA source.
+When no tile primitive covers the required operation, two lower-level options are available: call a backend intrinsic (the T.cuda.* / T.ptx.* namespaces from tvm.backend.cuda), or inline raw CUDA source.

 Calling backend intrinsics#